 Fig.3.
 Kaplan-Meier OS curves for GC patients (BMI>25) as a function of preoperative prognostic value of NLR (whole line - NLR <2.75; dotted line - NLR>2.75), log-rank test, χ2=2.09, р>0.668.
 All patients had high density of CAAs in tumor.

-It is worth noting that high density of CAAs has possessed of significant predictive potential for negative prognosis for disease outcome independently of preoperative prognostic value of NLR.
+It is worth noting that high density of CAAs has significant predictive potential for negative prognosis of disease outcome, independent of preoperative prognostic value of NLR.

 Conclusion.

-Obtained results have clearly shown that there is association between preoperative prognostic value of NLR and density of CAAs in primary tumor of patients with GC and such association is very complicated.
-Prognosis due to preoperative value of NLR is essentially modified by the density of CAAs in primary tumor, and it is the evidence for the expediency of the evaluation of tumor CAA density in operation material.
-Such association may to some extent shed as to doubts concerning controversial prognostic value of preoperative NLR, reliability of which based only on statistical analysis is questioned.
-Mechanisms of such association is not yet clear and warranted for further investigations.
+Our study results clearly reflect an association between preoperative prognostic value of NLR and density of CAAs in primary tumor of patients with GC.
+Prognosis due to preoperative value of NLR is essentially modified by the density of CAAs in primary tumor.
+Mechanisms of such association is not sacrosanct and warrants further investigations.
 Therefore special consideration to the ambiguous role of CAA density in primary tumor is critical for effective management of disease outcome using NLR for multiple tumor types.
-It is the evidence for the expediency of the evaluation of tumor CAA density in operation material and clinicians need to consider tumor CAA density for decisions on treatment strategy.
+It is the evidence for the expediency of the evaluation of tumor CAA density in operation specimens.
+Cclinicians need to consider tumor CAA density for decisions on treatment strategy.
 Larger prospective study is needed to validate our findings.

 References: